De-essing

+History

+De-essing originated in 1939 at Warner Bros. for film soundtracks.
+In the 1960s, Ortofon used treble limiting in vinyl cutting.
+The 1970s saw the first dedicated units like the Orban 516EC.
+The dbx 902, released in 1980, became a studio standard and shaped modern designs.

-Causes
+Causes of excess sibilance

 Excess sibilance can be caused by compression, microphone choice and technique, and even simply the way a person's mouth anatomy is shaped.
 Ess sound frequencies can be irritating to the ear, especially with earbuds or headphones, and interfere with an otherwise modulated and pleasant audio stream.

-Process of de-essing
+Process

 De-essing is a dynamic audio editing process, only working when the level of the signal in the sibilant range (the ess sound) exceeds a set threshold.
 De-essing temporarily reduces the level of high-frequency content in the signal when a sibilant ess sound is present.
 De-essing differs from equalization, which is a static change in level among many frequencies.
 However, equalization of the ess frequencies alone can be manipulated to reduce the level of sibilance.

 There are several time- and frequency-based algorithms that can reduce sibilance or de-ess the sound.
 Time-domain approaches, such as bandpass filters, are more suited to real-time applications such as live radio due to less constraint on digital signal processor.
-Playback or offline applications incorporate methods based on fast Fourier transform (FFT).
+Playback or offline applications incorporate methods based on the fast Fourier transform (FFT).

-Using a dedicated de-essing plugin
+Using a dedicated plugin

 In the current digital stronghold of audio production, the most commonly used tool for reducing sibilance is a de-esser plugin.
 A dynamic equalizer can be used to achieve the same effects as a de-esser, however, plugin manufacturers have tailored these tools to operate efficiently within the mid-high to high frequencies.

 A de-essing plugin will compress the desired signal according to the amplitude of the selected frequency as it passes over a preset threshold.
 In the case of excessive sibilance anywhere from 4 to 10 kHz will often be where the problem resides.
 Certain plugins will shape the envelope of the compression to achieve a more musical effect.

 Over de-essing can result in the over-manipulation of transients, resulting in the softening or hardening of certain consonants, yielding undesirable effects.